alexweinfurter/data-science/_posts/2020-08-27-munich-airbnb-data-analysis.md

 There are several features containing rates or review scores (e.g. for cleanliness or location).
 I used binning to build groups of these features since e.g. scores that are below 8/10 points can be considered as bad on AirBnB.

 ### Location based features
 The dataset provides the latitude and longitude of each AirBnb.
-I've looked up the geolocation of several points of interest in Munich (e.g. where the Oktoberfest takes place, the Hofbraeuhaus and the Marienplatz, which is basically the city center) and calculated the haversine distance (greate circle distance) to these points.
+I've looked up the geo-coordinates of several points of interest in Munich (e.g. where the Oktoberfest takes place or the Marienplatz, which is more or less the city center) and calculated the haversine distance to these points.
 Afterwards I've calculated the average distance to all points of interest as additional feature.

 ### Time based features
 The features "host_since", "first_review" and "last_review" represent timestamps which have been used to calculate the elapsed time till today.